 Catheterization can be used in an emergency to intervene during a heart attack or to identify and correct structural problems to prevent such events.

 These catheterization procedures evaluate narrowed coronary arteries, poorly functioning heart muscles, damaged heart valves, inherited heart defects and the function of the heart and its vessels.

 The information obtained from a heart catheterization is the most accurate available regarding the arteries and function of the heart.
 It defines the presence or absence of disease, the severity of blockages in the arteries of the heart and the need for further treatment.

-At Mount Nittany Medical Center, our top-flight cardiac catheterization laboratory is equipped with state-of-the-art technology, such as the Advantx LC+ cardiovascular imaging system from GE Medical Systems.
+At Mount Nittany Medical Center, our top-flight cardiac catheterization laboratory is equipped with state-of-the-art technology, such as the GE IGS 520, IGS 530 imaging system.
 It provides high-performance digital imaging and a full range of capabilities to help us achieve the fastest, most accurate diagnoses possible, as well as the ability to build upon today's capabilities as technology continues to evolve.

 Experienced invasive cardiologists perform all cardiac catheterizations.
 Services include cardioversions, pericardiocentesis, Swan-Ganz catheter insertions, intra aortic balloon pump insertions, temporary pacemakers and tilt-table testing procedures.

 When a patient is having a heart attack, paramedics, emergency department (ED) staff, cardiologists and cardiac catheterization lab staff must work quickly and cohesively to reduce the chance of a heart attack patient becoming a heart attack victim.